-At Tirlebrook Primary School we aim to provide a vibrant, balanced and quality education for each child.
+At Tirlebrook Primary School we aim to provide a broad, balanced and quality education for each child.
 We plan for work to be stimulating and interesting and to challenge all children.

-We have planned a topic based curriculum that is creative, fun and focused on skills, knowledge and understanding - The Tirlebrook Topic Track.
+We have planned a topic based curriculum that is creative and focused on skills, knowledge and understanding - The Tirlebrook Topic Track.
 By linking subjects through a theme, the learning becomes more exciting and motivating.
 We plan for hands-on experiences to bring each topic to life through an inspiring visit or visitor/s or activity or event and to add enjoyment.